Join Us for this Major

 Airships

-Keynote: Dr. Barry Prentice, Transport Institute
+Speaker: Dr. Barry Prentice, Transport Institute

 A Manitoba Task Force is working to establish a cold weather testing and research centre in Thompson to support airships hauling cargo to the Arctic, as well as mine exploration and ore hauling in remote areas.
 The Canadian military could use airship surveillance as climate change opens Arctic Ocean pathways for foreign commercial and military vessels.
 When will a new airship industry be established in Manitoba?